phoenixpereira/News-Sentiment-Analysis/README.md

 # News Sentiment Evolution

-This project explores the evolution of sentiment in news headlines over time, utilising Python for data manipulation, sentiment analysis, emotion analysis, and keyword analysis.
+This project explores the evolution of sentiment in news headlines over time, utilising Python and Pandas for data manipulation, and Hugging Face Transformers models for sentiment analysis, emotion analysis, and keyword analysis.

 ## Data Sources